coatespt/cursor-twitter/SESSION_NOTES.md

 ## The Analysis Program

 This is a utility to get a picture of how the universe of words grows with the number of Tweets processed.
 You need to point it at a large directory of CSV files.
+It's relatively fast at about 70k Tweets per second.

-For up to a million Tweets, there are more distinct words than Tweets.
-At two million, there are slightly more distinct words than Tweets.
-By four million, the ratio is getting a little smaller.
-Don't really know when/if it tapers off.
-It seems like it would almost have to at some point but up to 11,000,000, which is a couple of weeks of the decahose, it doesn't seem to taper off that much.
+See elsewhere for results.
+Spoiler--new words are frequent and don't decline much in frequency over the full data set of more than two weeks.

 cd to cursor-twitter
 go build -o analyze_tokens analyze_tokens.go